 Focusing on single-family properties, Roofstock offers an impressive inventory which you can then rent to tenants.
 Then, the rent checks start rolling in.
-That is different from real estate crowdfunding platforms like Fundrise, which only allow you pool your money with other investors.
+That is different from real estate crowdfunding platforms like Fundrise, which only allow you to pool your money with other investors.

 Roofstock is best for: